Sandeep-AnilKumar/Minesweeper/README.md

 #### In a single player version, a player is playing to find out all non-mine tiles (safe plus caution tiles).
 Player wins if he succeeds in uncovering all non-mine tiles, loses if not.

+### NOTE: While giving the input for row and column numbers, separate them by a new line or space only.

 #### Example runs for a single-player game:
 ##### a) A losing game:
 ```